Return to Peyton Place (film): Script

 In August 1959, Irene Kamp was reportedly working on the script.
 In September, Walter Reisch was working on it.

 The novel came out in November 1959.
 The New York Times called it "so labored, so repetitious of its predecessor (both literally and in terms of more of the same) that it can scarcely reward even the thrill seeker".

 Shooting

 The film was shot in CinemaScope on location in Fitchburg, Massachusetts.
 Shooting began in the Winter of 1960.
-However, some of her scenes were cut before the final release.
+However, some of Astor's scenes were cut before the final release.
 After failing to have Michael Rossi discharged, she goes home and burns her house down in order to kill Ted and his wife.
 In the trailer for the film we see the fire, but not in the film itself.
 There is even a reference to a fire, exactly as one character refers to it.

 Return to Peyton Place was the last Fox film to shoot on what was known as "the permanent garden set".
 This had been built in 1935 and was sold off in 1961 for real estate development.